phpsysinfo/phpsysinfo/README_PLUGIN.md

          other plugins don't redefine your translations.
 At the time of writing this, there is no check to verify the id's, so be carfull.

-* hdd_stats.css - here can all custom style sheet informations written down.
+* pingtest.css - here can all custom style sheet informations written down.
 The names of the id's and classes SHOULD also begin, like the translation id's, with `'plugin_' + pluginname`.
 If thats not the case it might be possible that another plugin is overwriting your css definitions.

-* class.hdd_stats.inc.php - this file MUST include a class with the plugin name and also this class MUST extend the 'psi_plugin' class.
+* class.pingtest.inc.php - this file MUST include a class with the plugin name and also this class MUST extend the 'psi_plugin' class.
 A check that such a class exist and also extends 'psi_plugin' will be included in the near future.
 And if the check fails the plugin won't be loaded.